 For deep blackheads, dermatologists use photopneumatic therapy.
 The process involves a combination of intense pulsed light lasers and a hand-held vacuum.

-When used together, your dermatologist is able to get deep into your pores to remove dead skin cells and excess sebum.
+Using these together allows your dermatologist to get deep into your pores to remove dead skin cells and excess sebum.

 For best results, the American Academy of Dermatology recommends one or two follow-up sessions per year.

 Deep blackheads can take time to remove safely and effectively.
-Once you’ve got the gunk out, you’ll want to use some of the below suggestions to help prevent them from coming back.
+Once you’ve got the gunk out, the strategies below can help prevent them from coming back.

-Remove makeup before bed.
-Cleansing at night helps remove makeup, but sometimes residues are still left behind.
+- Remove makeup before bed.
+Cleansing at night helps remove makeup, but sometimes residue is still left behind.
 Consider adding a pre-cleanser to remove all your makeup.

-Wash your pillow cases and bedding.
-This should be done once a week to get rid of any dirt and oil in your sheets.
+- Wash your pillow cases and bedding.
+Aim to wash these once a week to get rid of any dirt and oil on your sheets.

-Add salicylic acid to your skin care routine.
+- Add salicylic acid to your skin care routine.
 Salicylic acid dries out dead skin cells that accumulate in your pores, thereby decreasing the chances of blackheads.
-Look for either a face wash, toner, or moisturizer that contains salicylic acid to get these benefits.
+Try a face wash, toner, or moisturizer that contains salicylic acid to get these benefits.

-Ask a dermatologist about prescription retinoids.
-Retinoids are derivates of vitamin A. While primarily recommended for inflammatory acne, they may also help control excess oils that contribute to your blackheads.
+- Ask a dermatologist about prescription retinoids.
+Retinoids are derivatives of vitamin A. While primarily recommended for inflammatory acne, they may also help control excess oils that contribute to blackheads.

-Don’t overuse acne products.
-Over-using salicylic acid, sulfur, and benzoyl peroxide-containing acne products or combining too many acne products such as those discussed here can dry out your skin.
-Ironically, this can cause more blackheads because your pores go into panic mode, making more sebum to hydrate your skin.
+- Avoid overusing acne products.
+Combining several products that contain salicylic acid, sulfur, benzoyl peroxide, and other acne-treating ingredients can dry out your skin.
+Ironically, this can cause more blackheads, because overly dry pores may end up producing more sebum to help hydrate your skin.

-Eat a healthy diet.
-While greasy, fatty foods aren’t direct causes of acne, eating a balanced diet is important for your overall skin health.
+- Eat a balanced diet.
+Certain foods and nutrients — including dark green and yellow vegetables and fruits, omega-3 fatty acids, and whole grains — can promote overall skin health.
 Drinking plenty of water can also help balance out sebum and aid in skin cell turnover.

-If you don’t see improvement within the next six weeks, consider making an appointment with a dermatologist or aesthetician.
-They can discuss your options for treatment.
+That said, if you don’t see improvement within 6 weeks, consider making an appointment with a dermatologist or aesthetician to learn more about your options for professional treatment.